 Do we have a platform to search across data sources in aggregate?

-The ability to access data such as clinical trial information, drug and device patents, sales forecasts, scholarly articles, poster presentations, and more, is critical to gain a well-rounded perspective on the market.
+The ability to access data such as patents, sales forecasts, scholarly articles, clinical trial information, poster presentations, and more, is critical to gain a well-rounded perspective on the market.

 When employees must consult multiple sources to find all the data they need, it’s a massive manual undertaking.
 By bringing together data from publicly available sources with licensed content and internal proprietary data into a single interface, connecting the dots within competitive intelligence information becomes an intuitive process instead of a manual one.